 In India, Hinduism is denigrated systematically by various social groups, institutions, political parties, ideologies and irreverent critics.

-Many television serials are produced, depicting Hindu themes and stories from the epics and the Puranas, in the country by people who have little knowledge of Hinduism and scant respect for its tenets.
+Many television serials are produced, depicting Hindu themes and stories from the epics and the Puranas, in the country by people, who possess little knowledge of Hinduism and scant respect for its tenets.

 If they cannot control themselves, how do you expect people to worship them, surrender to them and follow them?

-A lot of people protested when M.F.
-Hussein drew naked pictures of our gods and goddesses, (a matter that is still debatable since the painter used abstraction in his painting rather than realism); but they keep watching these serials where they depict our gods and goddesses in flesh and blood, denuded of their divinity and divine qualities.
+Many people protested when M.F.
+Hussein drew naked pictures of our gods and goddesses, (despite that the painter used abstraction in his painting and avoided realism).

 Know that our gods and goddesses are not subject to the modifications of the mind (vrittis) as depicted in them.
 They may participate in human drama, and may at times act like humans to drive home certain moral lessons, but they are not human beings.

-They are the immortal gods of the highest realm, the guardians of this universe whose minds are stabilized in peace, equanimity and sameness.
-They are forever in the highest yoga of self-absorption, united with Brahman and sharing His infinity, all knowing awareness, and blissful nature.
+They are the immortal gods of the highest realm and the guardians of this universe.
+Their minds are stabilized in peace, equanimity and sameness, and they are forever absorbed in the highest yoga of nonduality, united with Brahman and sharing his infinity, all knowing awareness, and blissful nature.